-Activities and clubs at Iowa School for the Deaf appeal to a variety of student interests.
-Children at every age are encouraged to participate in extracurricular activities.
-Beyond the classroom, these opportunities are ideal settings to gain real life experience, develop leadership skills and make friends.
-Click on an activity to view photo gallery:
+Activities and events at Iowa School for the Deaf appeal to a variety of student interests.
+Beyond the classroom, these opportunities are ideal settings to gain real-life experience, develop leadership skills, and make friends.

 A handful of ISD high school students participate in a national week at the nation’s capitol, watching democracy in action.
 They connect with their state congress members and meet other hearing and deaf students who are also interested in the United States government.